hirnidrin/makezurich2017/README.md

 * Matthias Schiebli (@matt) at Sensirion for support with their sensors

 ## Solution
-We made a portable compact opne-data connection unit that gardners can easily pick up and place in th greenhouse of their choice.
+We made a portable and compact open-data collection unit that gardners can easily pick up and place in the greenhouse of their choice.

-## Location
-The Sukkulentensamlung is composed of five greenhouses, which are about 10m long.
-The houses have poor electrical cabling connectivity and there is no internet connection readily available in place.
-Stadt Zurich IT network supplies the IT connectivity infrastructure to the faciity.
-Unfortunately, because of safety and security ground (which? investigate...), it is not possible to connect an untrasted untrusted gateway in the short term of the MakeZurich hackathon.
-The current infrastructure consists of data loggers that need to be read-out by physically connecting to PC via USB.

 ## Todos for the team
 In the long term: